yangding14/robot_assignment/jupiter_juno_robot/IMPLEMENTATION_SUMMARY.md

 - System is an assistant, not a replacement for driver awareness
 - Regular breaks still recommended
 - Adjust thresholds based on individual characteristics
 - Test thoroughly before deployment
+- Internet dependency should be considered for safety-critical applications